 This workshop will explore how regions can mobilise existing ESI Funds to provide SMEs with access to existing marketplaces and facilitate connections with highly knowledgeable service providers.
-The main goal is to understand the challenges regions have in delivering tools for the digital transformation of SMEs and discuss ideas for improving them.
-We will also present two best practices on regional support programmes, and how regions can take advantage of I4MS tools.
+The main goal is to understand the challenges regions face in delivering tools for the digital transformation of SMEs and to discuss ideas for improvements.
+We will also present two best practices on regional support programmes, and explain how regions can take advantage of I4MS tools.

 09:30 Welcome and Introduction (5´)

 09:35 EDIH's role in overcoming the challenges in the digital transformation process of SMEs (10´)

 Anne-Marie Sassen, European Commission, Deputy Head of Unit DG CNNECT

 Ms Anne-Marie Sassen will present the new European Digital Innovation Hubs network and explain the network's role in digitalising European SMEs.